Symphony No. 82 (Haydn): Background

 Joseph Bologne, the Chevalier de Saint-Georges, who conducted the premiere of the Symphony.

 The symphony was one of a series of six symphonies commissioned in 1786 by the Concert de la Loge Olympique, a popular concert subscription in Paris (hence the name for the series as a whole).
-Like the other Paris symphonies, "the Bear" was written for the largest orchestral ensemble that Haydn had written for up until that time, including reinforced woodwind parts and a large string section.
+Like the other Paris symphonies, the Bear Symphony was written for the largest orchestral ensemble that Haydn had written for up until that time, including reinforced woodwind parts and a large string section.
 Despite its number, the symphony was actually the last of the six Paris symphonies to be composed.
 It was completed in 1786.

-It was first performed in 1787 in Paris by the Concert de la Loge Olympique, directed by the celebrated musician, Joseph Bologne, Chevalier de Saint-Georges.
+It was first performed in 1787 in Paris by the Concert de la Loge Olympique, directed by Joseph Bologne, Chevalier de Saint-Georges.

 The work was published in Paris by the Imbault firm.
-Haydn's manuscript became the property of the Comte d'Ogny, who had commissioned the work; it resides today in the Bibliothèque Nationale of France and may be viewed online at the website of IMSLP.
+Haydn's manuscript became the property of the Comte d'Ogny, who had commissioned the work; it resides today in the Bibliothèque Nationale of France.